Marble Countertops – A Classic Choice for Millennia

 Some Factors to Keep In Mind When Considering Marble Countertops

-Although marble is an inherently softer and more porous stone than granite and engineered quartz, it can be durable when maintained properly.
+Although marble is an inherently softer and more porous stone than granite, quartzite, and engineered quartz, it can be durable when maintained properly.
 Initially, marble should be cleaned and sealed thoroughly immediately after installation.
 Your Affinity Stoneworks installation team will perform those important final steps.
 Afterward, marble needs to be cleaned and resealed about once a year — sometimes more frequently depending on how your marble countertops and surfaces are used and unless initially sealed with industry approved applications — some lasting as long as 20 years.

 When sealed properly, marble is resistant to stains caused by spills.
 However, it can be etched by acidic liquids such as vinegar and citrus juices, as well as highly-alkaline fluids such as Clorox, and even some acidic elements of water.
 Any spills should be removed promptly with a soft, absorbent, clean cloth or paper towel.
 Don’t press or scrub.
 Allow the cloth or paper towel to absorb the spill, replacing the cloth or towel with fresh ones until the spill has been absorbed completely.
 Follow with a white cloth or paper towel dampened with filtered water.
 Finally, dry the affected area gently.